Computer-supported cooperative work: Increasing female participation

 The dynamic of women in the workforce not participating as much is less of a CSCW problem and is prevalent in all workspaces, but software can still be designed to increase female participation in CSCW.
-In software design, women are more likely to be involved if software is design is centered on communication and cooperation.
+In software design, women are more likely to be involved if software is designed to center communication and cooperation.
 This is one possible method to increasing female participation, and it does not address why CSCW has lower female participation in the first place.

 In a study, women generally rated themselves as being poor at understanding technology, having difficulty at using mobile programs, and disliked using CSCW software.
 However, when asked these same questions about specific software in general, they rated themselves just as strongly as the men in the study did.
-This lack of confidence in software as a whole impacts women’s ability to efficiently and effectively use online programs compared to men, and accounts for some of the difficulties women face in using CSCW software.
+This lack of confidence in software as a whole impacts women's ability to efficiently and effectively use online programs compared to men, and accounts for some of the difficulties women face in using CSCW software.

-Despite being an active area of research since the 1990’s, many developers often do not take gender differences into account when designing their CSCW systems.
+Despite being an active area of research since the 1990s, many developers often do not take gender differences into account when designing their CSCW systems.
 These issues compound on top of the cultural problems mentioned previously, and lead to further difficulties for women in CSCW.
 By enabling developers to be more aware of the differences and difficulties facing women in CSCW design, women can be more effective users of CSCW systems through sharing and voicing opinions.

 Conferences

-Since 2010, the Association for Computing Machinery (ACM) has hosted a yearly conference on CSCW.
-From 1986-2010, it was held biannually.
+Since 2010, the Association for Computing Machinery (ACM) has hosted a yearly conference on CSCW, "The ACM Conference on Computer Supported Cooperative Work".
+The conference is sponsored by the SIGCHI special interest group.
+The CSCW conference was held biannually from 1986 to 2010 and annually thereafter.
+By 2010, CSCW researchers were observing that the name "Computer Supported Cooperative Work" no longer reflected the work done in the field.
+As a result of those debates, the conference would expand its name to "CSCW & Social Computing", incorporating the reality of social computing research within CSCW as a field.
 The conference is currently held in October or November and features research in the design and use of technologies that affect organizational and group work.
-With the rapidly increasing development of new devices that allow collaboration from different locations and contexts, CSCW seeks to bring together researchers from across academia and industry to discuss the many facets of virtual collaboration from both social and technical perspectives.
+With the development of new devices that allow collaboration from different locations and contexts, CSCW includes researchers from both academia and industry to discuss virtual collaboration from both social and technical perspectives.

 Internationally, the Institute of Electrical and Electronics Engineers (IEEE) sponsors the International Conference on Computer Supported Work in Design, which takes place yearly.
 In addition, the European Society for Socially Embedded Technologies sponsors the European Conference on Computer Supported Cooperative Work, which has been held every two years since 1989.
-CSCW panels are a regular component of conferences of the adjacent field of Science and Technology Studies.
+CSCW panels are a regular component of conferences of the adjacent field of science and technology studies.